AndrewJBateman/ionic-react-firebase/README.md

 ## :floppy_disk: Setup

 * Install dependencies using `npm i`
+* Create your own firebase console project and add firebaseConfig to `firebaseConfig.ts`
 * Run `ionic serve` to open the dev server at `http://localhost:8100/`

 ## :computer: Code Examples